It's been a long journey to here…

 Overall I have been healthy my whole life.
 I had a great childhood, and I have always been fortunate to have been surrounded by loved ones.

 So getting a diagnosis was quite a shock.
 It took me about 6 months to come to terms with it and it definitely set me along the path of trying to figure out how to eat well, and how I could get rid of the diagnosis.
 And as I became more educated and more aware of my body I began to realize that I hadn't been as healthy as I had thought.

 In reality, I had fatigue, low-grade depression, acne, rosacea, sleep issues, brain fog, difficulty concentrating, muscle cramping, and low muscle tone and stamina.
 I guess 2 pregnancies, 6 years of breastfeeding, and prolonged daily consumption of ice cream and processed carbs will do that to you.

 This is me in spring 2009, pretty soon after getting diagnosed with Hashimoto's.
 Red cheeks and acne and all!

 It took some time, and a masters degree in nutrition to get this more or less sorted out.
-In a nutshell, over the course of 4 years I started eating red meat and eggs again, increased protein intake, removed gluten, increased the quality of the dairy and grains I ate, reduced processed foods, and stopped snacking throughout the day.
+In a nutshell, over the course of 4 years I started eating red meat and eggs again (but only the best quality), increased protein intake, removed gluten, increased the quality of the dairy and grains I ate, reduced processed foods, and stopped snacking throughout the day.